googlecreativelab/quickdraw-dataset/README.md

 We have also released a tutorial and model for training your own drawing classifier on [tensorflow.org](https://www.tensorflow.org/tutorials/sequences/recurrent_quickdraw).

 Please keep in mind that while this collection of drawings was individually moderated, it may still contain inappropriate content.
+Therefore we have added the feature to report inappropriate drawings to prevent the neural network from being messed up.

 ## Content
 - [The raw moderated dataset](#the-raw-moderated-dataset)